Friday, November 30, 2018

 Chicken, fight like a robot!

-Developed by P Fox of ProjectX, Robotz is kinda like a tactical remake of the Berzerk genre.
-Each of the rooms is different and populated by a number of randomly placed robots which follow your movements in their own specific order (use that to your own advantage).
-We are armed with a one-shot gun which is my only gripe because it's rather restricting!
-Especially as each robot is protected by a shield so your shots cannot destroy them but will stun them for a few seconds.
-Ultimately, blast each generator into smithereens to leave the invading robots helpless!
+This won't be easy because each room has electrified walls for instant death!
+Each room is different and populated by randomly placed robots who follow your movements in their own specific order (use that to your advantage).
+We are armed with a one-shot gun but the robots are protected by a shield your shots cannot penetrate.
+However, it will stun them for a few seconds.
+If only their shield had a generator we could blast into smithereens?

 Each level has a design that demands lots of time to master the tighter areas.